vitali58AC/ScopedStorage/README.md

 # Scoped storage

-Используется: Media Store API, Jetpack Compose, Retrofit, Glide, Coroutine.
+Used: Media Store API, Jetpack Compose, Retrofit, Glide, Coroutine.

-**Описание приложения:**
+**Application description:**

-На главное экране отоброжается все видео с устройства, сохранённые в shared external storage. Для этого при запуске запрашиваются необходимые разрешения.
+All videos from the device saved in shared external storage are displayed on the main screen.
-Видео можно скачивать с помощью Retrofit.
+To do this, the necessary permissions are requested at startup.
-Видео скачанное приложением, а также видео из других приложений можно удалять, отмечать как избранное, добавлять в корзину.
+Videos can be downloaded using Retrofit.

-Используется как класическое использование registerForActivityResult так и rememberLauncherForActivityResult Compose для запроса необходимых разрешений у пользователя.
+Videos downloaded by the application, as well as videos from other applications, can be deleted, marked as favorites, and added to cart.
+Uses both the classic use of registerForActivityResult and rememberLauncherForActivityResult Compose to request the required permissions from the use      r.